nselby/nselby.github.io/_posts/2017-03-15-The-Michael-Brown-Incident-Revisited.md

 The result of these investigations – which it must be stated were conducted by a DOJ intent on prosecution if at all possible – was best summed up by the Department of Justice’s <a href="https://www.justice.gov/sites/default/files/opa/press-releases/attachments/2015/03/04/doj_report_on_shooting_of_michael_brown.pdf" target="_blank">final report</a> on the matter:

-<blockquote>The evidence, when viewed as a whole, does not support the conclusion that Wilson’s uses of deadly force were “objectively unreasonable” under the Supreme Court’s definition.
+<blockquote>The evidence, when viewed as a whole, does not support the conclusion that Wilson’s uses of deadly force were not objectively unreasonable under the Supreme Court’s definition.
 Accordingly, under the governing federal law and relevant standards set forth in the USAM, it is not appropriate to present this matter to a federal grand jury for indictment, and it should therefore be closed without prosecution.</blockquote>

 Quite simply, in the <a href="http://www.copinthehood.com/2015/03/doj-on-michael-brown-shooting-justified.html" target="_blank">words of Peter Moskos</a>, the DOJ report “really is a complete [vindication] of Police Officer Wilson.
 100 percent.
 And you can't really say that this is some racist white-wash from Eric Holder’s rah-rah pro-police Department of Justice.”